One by One – We need to remember road traffic victims

-The 2018 event theme is Roads have Stories – too many stories of lives lost and life-changing injuries.
 See how improving roads to a 3-star or better standard will save lives and serious injuries, as well as the economic benefits of maximising the percentage of travel on 3-star or better roads by 2030 at https://www.vaccinesforroads.org/business-case-for-safer-roads/.

 One by One has been a volunteer effort and we are thankful to all who have contributed their talent and time.